 HOSTS AND HOSTESSES – Enjoy working with seniors?
 Volunteers are needed to assist with our Senior Socialization Programs.
 JFS Volunteers may serve seniors, make coffee or tea, distribute information, and most importantly, be a friend to those who participate in the group.
 Do you have a special interest you would like to present to the group; can you teach them something new?
 Please let us know.
 What you do can make a senior’s life more interesting.

 OFFICE WORKERS – Did you work in an office at some point in your life and you don’t want to lose you grasp of computer fundaments such as data entry or Microsoft Office programs?
 We can really use your skills.
-Volunteers are needed at the JFS Monroe office especially on Friday mornings.
+Volunteers are needed at both our Milltown and Monroe offices.

-RSVP of Middlesex County 55+ Volunteer Program – The Corporation of National and Community Services awarded the Retired and Senior Volunteer Program (RSVP) grant to Jewish Family Services of Middlesex County.
-RSVP is America’s largest volunteer network for people ages 55 and older.
-RSVP is a federally funded program whose mission is to provide opportunity for individuals 55 years of age and older to provide volunteer service in their community.
+RETIRED AND SENIOR VOLUNTEER PROGRAM (RSVP) – The Retired and Senior Volunteer Program (RSVP) is part of Senior Corps, a federally funded program of the Corporation for National & Community Service whose mission is to provide opportunity for individuals 55 years of age and older to volunteer their service to their community.
 It has over 500,000 members nationwide.
+JFS holds the Middlesex County grant.

 The program identifies volunteers and volunteer opportunities in the county and makes a careful connection.
 Numerous RSVP volunteer opportunities are available throughout Middlesex County.
 Each volunteer opportunity is different; requiring different skills, level of commitment, and training.
 Volunteers can choose where to serve, when to serve, how much time they want to serve, and whether to share their skills or develop new ones.